Frequently Asked Questions

 faq

-What do I need to do to get a work permit?
+What do I need to do to get a CoS?
 What documents do I need?

 Please see our Sponsor Checklist.
 In most cases you should be represented by an organisation or individual in the UK working in music.
 This could be a promoter / purchaser / venue / festival / agent / record label / UK based member of the act / individual running an event etc. We need to also establish that you are an internationally recogised talent